Build Your Best Physique: Bodyweight Workout

 Weighted parallel dip

-Bench dip with feet on bench
+Bench dip with feet on the bench

 Regressions:

-Diamond hand push up on floor
+Diamond hand push up on the floor

 Band assisted dip

-Bench dip with feet on floor
+Bench dip with feet on the floor

 Barbell curl